 Chantal Rousseau (she/her) is a queer settler artist currently residing in Dawson City, Yukon, as a guest on Tr’ondëk Hwëch’in Territories.
 Her work uses embodied experience and research to learn about specific ecosystems.
 She is curious about points of connection between humans and non-humans, species diversity, conservation initiatives, and exploring a personal relationship to the natural world.
 She is a painter, animator, and sound and installation artist.

-Chantal has participated in numerous artist residencies including the Sointula Art Shed and Similkameen Artist Residency in 2024, and the Klondike Institute of Arts & Culture artist residency in Dawson City in 2022.
+Chantal has participated in numerous artist residencies including the Sointula Art Shed Artist Residency and Similkameen Artist Residency in 2024, and the Klondike Institute of Arts & Culture artist residency in Dawson City in 2022.
 In the summer of 2021 she was an artist-in-residence in a mobile off-grid tiny house on Manitoulin Island, hosted by 4elements Living Arts.
 During her time there she collaborated with two community gardens to develop site-specific and member-based projects.
-The same year she also participated in a virtual residency with six international artists located in Sweden, Spain and Canada, a project led by curator Abir Boukhari.
-The artworks resulting from this residency have been shown at Platform centre for photographic + digital arts in Winnipeg, Hangar in Barcelona, and the AllArtNowLab in Stockholm.
-In the late summer and fall of 2021, she was an artist-in-residence at Bareneed Studios and at The Pouch Cove Foundation, both in Newfoundland.

 In 2021, she organized a site-specific exhibition EXPO-MOTEL at the motel Le Nordet in the Gaspésie, working with two local artists, and in partnership with the artist-run centre Bureau Satellite Vaste et Vague.
-The second iteration of this project took place in April 2022.
+EXPO-MOTEL 2, the second iteration of this project took place in April 2022.

-Rousseau was recently selected as one of the artists for the redesigned Welcome to the Yukon Gateways signs.
-Her work will be featured in the sign by the US border on the Top of the World highway, to be installed in the summer of 2024.
+In 2024 Rousseau was selected as one of the artists for the redesigned Welcome to the Yukon Gateways signs.
+Her painting is featured on the sign by the US border on the Top of the World highway.
 Other public art projects include a temporary public artwork on display in Erindale Park in Mississauga, Ontario, from October 2020 to October 2021.
 The project We are all here was comprised of a series of flags showcasing species found in the Credit River Watershed.
 Her animations were featured in Mississauga’s Art on the Screens program in Celebration Square in July 2021.
 In 2020 she completed a series of billboards for the City of Kingston’s Paved Paradise temporary public art series.

 In the fall of 2020 she had a solo show at the Agnes Etherington Art Centre, Tap Dancing Seagull and Other Stories, which featured a series of animated GIFs.
 Her work has been exhibited across Canada and internationally, including Hallwalls Contemporary Arts Centre, Buffalo; the wrong biennale; Canadian Cultural Centre, Paris; The New Gallery, Calgary; Latitude 53, Edmonton; Mercer Union, Toronto; and La Centrale, Montreal.